Tutorial | Governance basics#

 Dataiku screenshot of a model version as a source object of a governed project.

-6. Recognize how the model version has its own independent overview and workflow stages, which you can progress through in a similar manner as the governed parent project.
+6. Recognize how the model version has its own independent overview and workflow steps, which you can progress through in a similar manner as the governed parent project.

 Tip